How we help frontline workers dealing with domestic perpetrators

 We’ll provide you with advice and guidance on working with domestic abuse perpetrators safely.
 We’ll explain why anger management courses, mediation and couples counselling are not safe interventions and signpost you to local domestic violence perpetrator programmes instead.

 Webchat for professionals working with perpetrators of domestic abuse

 Are you a professional seeking support and guidance on working with perpetrators of domestic abuse?
 A member of the Drive Project team is here to help.

-A Drive Expert Advisor is available to offer free support and guidance via webchat every Monday, Wednesday and Thursday between the hours of 10am-12pm and 2-4pm for 6 months, starting on Thursday 28 May.
+A Drive Expert Advisor is available to offer free support and guidance via webchat every Monday from 2 – 4pm, Wednesday from 10 – 12pm and Thursday from 2 – 4pm.

 This service is available to all professionals – Social Workers, Probation Officers, Mental Health and Health Care professionals, Domestic Violence Advisors, Police Officers etc.